Becoming someone specifically targeted by Kessler wasn’t bad enough—on top of that, my face had been exposed to a murderer.

 —Duration: up to 5 hours / Usage limit: once per week.]

 That was done.
-Next, he checked the upcoming Survival Quest schedule.
+I moved on to check the upcoming survival quest schedule.

 ‘Friday night, four days from now.’

-And tonight, there was supposed to be a user meeting to discuss the next quest schedule.
+And tonight, there was going to be a user meeting to discuss the next quest schedule.

 A banner hung in the center of the hall.